 'Spending A LOT of time with Maria isn't chilling,' Shane spoke his mind, 'I sort of liked the old you, that one that was biker,'

-'In short - you miss the Wild horse of Green Haven,' Lincoln said flatly
+'In short - you miss the Wild horse of Green Haven,' Lincoln's tone was as flat.

 'Don't be silly,' Shane turned to leave, 'Come on Ashton, we've got practice'